-If any changes occur after the original statement has been filed, a candidate must file an amended form providing the new information.
-For example, a candidate may remove a campaign treasurer, or change a campaign depository whenever desired.
-These changes or a change of address or telephone number, should be filed within five days after a change is made, 13-37-204, MCA; 44.11.303(2), ARM.
+If any changes occur after the original C-1 Statement of Candidate has been filed, a candidate must file an amended form providing the new information.
+For example, a candidate may remove a campaign treasurer, or change a campaign depository The amended C-1 Statement of Candidate must be filed within five days after a change is made, 13-37-204, MCA; 44.11.304, ARM.

-FORM C-1-A
+FORM C-1A